 “I said call 911!”
 Laura raced to the hospital, but her daughter was dead by the time she got there.
 The rest is a blur.
 A few days later, a group of supporters gathered in front of Amarria’s home to hold an evening vigil.
 “It’s a hurting thing,” Amarria’s grandfather, Leroy Green, told reporters.
 “We need to educate our schools.
 We need to educate our parents.
 This could happen again.”

 Next page: Can you be sued for giving epinephrine?

 If the stock epinephrine bill passes, it will be a big step forward.
 But school staff also must be trained.
-“We need people who are knowledgeable on when and how to use the auto-injector,” says Maria Acebal, CEO of FAAN, which is leading the lobby for the bill.
+“We need people who are knowledgeable on when and how to use the auto-injector,” says Maria Acebal, board member of the allergy organization FARE, which is leading the lobby for the bill.

 Teachers, like others, may struggle with the fear of needles and drugs – even though medical experts say the auto-injected epinephrine is safe.
 “Unless the school gives them the information they need,” says Acebal, “it’s a very scary situation for them.”
 Sicherer thinks it shouldn’t be hard to show the teachers how to recognize a severe allergic reaction and treat it with a simple injection: “If a parent can learn it, any adult can learn it, and adults in charge of our children should learn it.”

 Yet one study in 2000 of 101 families with kids with food allergies showed that only about half of them owned non-expired auto-injectors.
 It also revealed that only 32 per cent of the parents knew how to handle the device properly.

 “You are modeling behavior for your children,” says Acebal.
 If a parent is scared of the auto-injector, what does that say to the child?
 Parents need to work with their child’s doctor on a plan to avoid the allergen, recognize symptoms, and treat the reaction.
 This plan then must be shared with the school.